magomimmo/modern-cljs/doc/tutorial-08.md

 $ lein trampoline cljsbuild repl-listen # from modern-cljs home in a new terminal
 ```

-Verify that everithing is still working as espected by visiting
+Verify that everything is still working as expected by visiting
 [`shopping-dbg.html][8] page.

 ### Bubbling and capture models